 Fastest commute time to London from St Albans: 21 minutes to London St Pancras International

-St Albans is a popular commuter town surrounded by beautiful Hertfordshire countryside.
+St Albans is situated within the commuter belt and surrounded by beautiful Hertfordshire countryside.
 Property for sale in St Albans ranges from grand Georgian houses to pretty medieval cottages and over time many newer properties have been added in and around the town.
 The Marshalswick area is one of the most sought after places to live in St Albans along with homes near to the station and around Clarence Park.

-For those who are happy to travel in the car for a short distance before taking the train the villages surrounding St Alban’s such as Wheathampstead and the Ayots which includes the villages of Ayot St Lawrence, Ayot Green and Ayot St Peter.
+For those who are happy to travel in the car for a short distance before taking the train, there are beautiful villages surrounding St Alban’s such as Wheathampstead and the Ayots which includes the villages of Ayot St Lawrence, Ayot Green and Ayot St Peter.